 A store credit card is one that can only be used to make purchases from whichever retailer it’s affiliated with.
 And there’s only one of those available to people with bad credit right now: the Fingerhut Credit Account.
 So that has to be the best store credit card for bad credit, if you’re looking at things literally.

-The best store credit cards for bad credit aren’t necessarily the same offers as the best overall credit cards for bad credit.
+Just bear in mind that the best store-affiliated credit cards for bad credit aren’t necessarily the same as the best credit cards for bad credit overall.
 In particular, all of the very best bad-credit cards don’t charge annual fees.
-That’s very important if your top priority is to rebuild your credit standing, as opposed to borrowing money for emergency expenses.
-After all, if you’re not in the market for an emergency loan, a secured credit card is all you need.
-And they tend to be far cheaper than unsecured credit cards for bad credit.
+That’s important if your top priority is to rebuild your credit standing, as opposed to borrowing money for emergency expenses.
+A secured card is all you need if you’re not in the market for an emergency loan.
+Secured cards also tend to be far cheaper than unsecured credit cards for bad credit.

-All major secured credit cards report account information to the major credit bureaus each month.
-So as long as you pay your bill on time, if you even make purchases with your card, that info will be positive.
+All major secured credit cards report account information to the credit bureaus each month.
+So as long as you pay your bills on time, if you even make purchases with your card, that info will be positive.
 And that will gradually offset the negative impact of past mistakes.

 3 Tips for Getting the Best Store Credit Card with Bad Credit